Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 ## Feeds and Vulnerability Configuration {#feed-and-vulnerability data-title="Feeds and Vulnerability Configuration"}

-A feed must be explicitly configured to use vulnerability scanning and blocking.
+A feed must be explicitly configured to use automated vulnerability scanning and blocking.
+Manual vulnerability records can be added without any additional setup.
 While the end result is the same, the workflows use different features within ProGet:

-*   **Vulnerability sources** are used for manual, OSS Index, and Clair managed workflows; these add vulnerability records into ProGet that you must assess
+*   **Automated vulnerability sources and manual vulnerability records** are used for manual, OSS Index, and Clair managed workflows; these add vulnerability records into ProGet that you must assess
 *   **Package access rules** are used for WhiteSource-managed workflows; these block package downloads based on rules configured in WhiteSource

-You can configure both on the Manage Feed page.
+You can configure vulnerability sources and package access rules on the Manage Feed page.
 Note that Clair requires extra setup, the details for which can be found in the [configuring clair in ProGet](/docs/proget/compliance/clair#configureproget) section.
 If you don't see OSS Index as a vulnerability source or WhiteSource as a package access rule, check Admin > Extensions to make sure those extensions are installed.

 :::attention {.best-practice}
-Vulnerabilities are downloaded with a scheduled job.
+Automated vulnerability sources downloaded vulnerabilities and check associated feeds with a scheduled job.
 :::

 ## Vulnerability Reports and Assessments in ProGet{#reports-and-assessments data-title="Reports and Assessments in ProGet"}

 Both the manual and OSS Index workflows use vulnerability reports, which essentially identify that a particular package or versioned range of packages has a known vulnerability.
 This record is either manually entered or is imported from OSS Index, based on packages in a particular feed.

 For container reports, Clair attempts to determining which operating system (OS) a container image was built with and then uses that OS to scan specific security databases to check for vulnerabilities.
 These vulnerabilities are then automatically associated with the container's affected layer within the registry Clair was configured to scan.
+Manual vulnerability records can also be added to affected container layers by specifying that layer's digest.

 All newly entered or imported vulnerability reports are considered unassessed, which means that packages matching the vulnerability will be blocked until the report is assessed.
 An assessment involves an authorized user reviewing the report, choosing an assessment type (Ignore, Caution, Block), and leaving an optional comment.